Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 New Zealanders are entitled to all Family Assistance payments in Australia, including:

-Visit the Family Assistance website for more information.
+Visit the Family Assistance site for more information.

 Disability And Carer Payments

-Unfortunately disability and carer payments are not currently available to New Zealand citizens living in Australia...despite conflicting information on Australian Government websites that might give you the impression that New Zealanders do have access under international agreements.
+Unfortunately disability and carer payments are not currently available to New Zealand citizens living in Australia...despite that fact that any New Zealand citizen working in Australia has to pay into the disability benefits scheme.
 This also means you can’t get a Health Care Card or a Carer’s Card (for business discounts) as these are based on the Carer’s Allowance.

 If you have a child with a disability, some Kiwis have told us that New Zealand citizens may also find it difficult to access Early Intervention Services in Australia.